DBCDK/meta-extractor/README.md

 Example naming: example-\<no>.json

 We gathered 10.000 examples of public articles in PDF format along with their metadata in JSON format.
 We had the metadata in MARC format and converted it into a simple JSON format.

-Script not provided.
+You can see the json-schema for the metadata under `src/meta_extractor/training-gemma3/metadata-schema.json`

 ### 2. **Data Preprocessing**:
 Convert the PDFs into text.